People

 Read more

-Brian joined CRAE in the summer of 2022 on the ESRC Superior Perceptual Capacity Project.
+Brian joined CRAE in the summer of 2022 on the ESRC Superior Perceptual Capacity Project, and now also works as our Communications and Engagement Officer.
 We know that many autistic people hear, see and feel more than the majority might.
 The Superior Perceptual Capacity Project is hunting for environments where all might thrive.
-This might be less about creating simple education or employment environments and more…
+This might be…

 Read more